redshirtrob/Cicada/README.md

 Primtives
 ---------

-RJLisp supports the primitives 'quote', 'if', 'set!', 'define', 'lambda', and 'begin' as part of eval.
+Cicada supports the primitives 'quote', 'if', 'set!', 'define', 'lambda', and 'begin' as part of eval.

 Global Environment
 ------------------

-RJLisp adds a number of useful functions to the global environment, including 'cons', 'car', 'cdr', 'list', 'null?', 'symbol?', 'eq?', and 'list?'.
+Cicada adds a number of useful functions to the global environment, including 'cons', 'car', 'cdr', 'list', 'null?', 'symbol?', 'eq?', and 'list?'.
 You'll also find the basic arithmetic and inequality operatos.

 Bugs
 ----